Share this Post

 Sometimes, writing a book is like putting together a puzzle.
 I don’t always write from beginning to end, and often I will get a little idea of something my character would do or say and I’ll write it out without having a place to put it.

-All of these pieces and parts get saved on my computer in a big document and then when the time is right, I print the document and get to work with scissors.
+All of these pieces and parts get saved on my computer in a big document (like in old good times when I was writing term papers for sale) and then when the time is right, I print the document and get to work with scissors.
 I cut out all the poems that don’t have an exact place in the manuscript and I make a pile.
 Then I print out what I have of the manuscript and spread every page across my living room floor.

 I put markers in one pocket and scotch tape in another, and I pace back and forth, hunched over, reading my floor.
 Each plot thread gets a color and I mark them as I pace.
 Soon, my manuscript is like a rainbow across my living room.
 I can see if I mention something too many times in the beginning and not enough in the ending.
 I can see if characters accidentally disappear.
 I can also see the perfect places where my floating poems might fit.
 So I whip out the tape and stick them where they need to go.